Puerto Rican Coquito-Inspired Sugar Cookies

 One of the popular holiday drinks that always reminds me of the holidays is coquito.

-For years now, I’ve made desserts with coquito in it because I love it so much.
-From coquito donut holes to coquito cheesecake bars, I’m determined to make a new dessert every year with this cinnamon and coconut flavored rum-spiked concoction.
+For years now, I’ve made desserts with coquito because I love it so much.
+From coquito donut holes to coquito cheesecake bars, I’m determined to make a new dessert every chance I get with this coconut-flavored, rum-spiked concoction.

 How To Make Coquito Sugar Cookies